mrichnu/blog/_posts/2022-10-13-github-actions-job-output.md

 ## Using environment files

-The GitHub documenation's example here is straightforward and should work for most use cases:
+The GitHub documentation's example here is straightforward and should work for most use cases:

 ```yaml